-These sections say that a person, following a decision by the court or parole board to revoke supervision due to a technical violation, may be subject to 15 days in jail for their first revocation, up to 30 days in jail for the second revocation, and up to 90 days for the third.
+These sections both say that an individual,, following a decision by the court or parole board to revoke supervision due to a technical violation, may be subject to 15 days in jail for their first revocation, up to 30 days in jail for the second revocation, and up to 90 days for the third.
 For their fourth and any subsequent violations, the remaining sentence will be imposed.

-This part of the proposal also codifies DOCR's current practice of using intermediate interventions and incentives prior to revocation.
+This also codifies DOCR's current practice of using intermediate interventions and incentives prior to revocation.